-Not everyone who claims to be your friend is actually your friend, and the CIA learned this lesson, the hard way!
+Not everyone who claims to be your friend is actually your friend, and the CIA learned this lesson the hard way.
 Humam al-Balawi was studying medicine in Istanbul, Turkey, when a local intelligence agency found him leaning towards extremists.
-He was captured and the CIA took over his case.
-They offered him to become a double agent for them, and he agreed.
-However, just being a double agent was not enough for him, he wanted to be a triple-agent!
+He was captured, and the CIA took over his case.
+They offered him a chance to become a double agent for them, and he agreed.
+However, being just a double agent wasn’t enough for him.
+He wanted to be a triple-agent.

-The CIA had been running programs to make double agents.
-Humam al-Balawi seemed like an ideal candidate to be a double agent.
-He was an educated man, a medical doctor.
-He was likely to adapt modern moderate school of thought.
+The CIA had been running programs to create double agents.
+Humam al-Balawi seemed like an ideal candidate.
+He was an educated man — a medical doctor.
+He was more likely to adapt modern moderate school of thought.
 Al-Balawi was sent to Afghanistan and assigned to report Al-Qaida’s activities.
-He did report enough to win 100% of the CIA’s confidence.
+He reported enough to win the CIA’s confidence.
 When he achieved that, he did what he always meant to do.

-One day, he announced that he had a very important bit about Ayman al-Zawahiri, the current No.1 of Al-Qaida.
+One day, he announced that he had a very important bit of information about Ayman al-Zawahiri, the current No.1 of Al-Qaida.
 He said that he needed to convey the information only to superior officers, so he was called in to the CIA command office.
-Since he was late and senior CIA officials were anxiously waiting for him, nobody bothered to check him for security precautions.
+Since he was late and senior CIA officials were anxiously awaiting his information, nobody bothered to check him for security precautions.
 He went straight in.
 Once inside the office, he blew himself up, killing seven CIA officers and two military officers.
 This was the deadliest strike on the CIA in more than 25 years.